kushalbtt/Project/EmployeeSearch/README.md

 - Load **Departments** and **Projects** from the database
 - Select a **Department** and click **Search** to list employees in that department

-> Note: The repo root contains a folder named `EmployeeSearch/` where the actual app lives.
-> There’s also a small `HelloWorld.java` in the root (unrelated to the main app).

 ---